La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 zdani
 : … is a home or nest to … (someone)

+melbi zdani
+: compound relation construct: … is a beautiful home to … (someone)

 <pixra url="/assets/pixra/cilre/dansu.svg" caption="le prenu cu melbi dansu" definition="The person nicely dances."></pixra>

 > **do melbi dansu**